If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 15. Perfect Square

 For this game, your team members are blindfolded while attempting to make a square with a rope.
 It’s simple, and it only has one rule: no peeking!
 There will be plenty of fun for everyone involved (even if they fail) and lots of teamwork to achieve the goal!
-A perfect square is also a perfect ice-breaker for teams with new members.
+A perfect square is also an ideal ice-breaker for teams with new members.

 16. Painting

 Caption: Painting is a recreational activity that almost everyone enjoys.
-Organize painting contests to bring out your team members’ creative sides.
+Organize painting contests to inspire your team members’ creative side.

-To organize a painting session for your teammates, set aside a day and decide if it should be indoor or outdoor.
-You can provide canvases for each of your team members and lay out instructions on what everyone should paint.
+To organize a painting session for your teammates, set aside a day and decide if it should be indoors or outdoors.
+You can provide canvases for each team member and lay out instructions on what everyone should paint.
 Either give them an idea to paint or let them go wild and see what they come up with.

 17. Two Truths and a Lie